Nexo Cryptocurrency Lending

 Note: Liquidity pools on DEXs often contain a cryptocurrency pairing.
 For example, DAI:ETH.
 In this example, a user would need to deposit equal amounts of DAI and ETH into the liquidity pool.Back to top

-Staking DAI can be a useful way to earn interest on idle holdings.
+Staking DAI can be a useful way to earn yield on idle holdings.
 The amount earned from staking DAI will vary based on the staking method chosen.

 Depositing DAI tokens into the DSR on MakerDAO will offer variable returns.
 These returns have been as high as 8% but also can drop to as low as 0%.
 Returns from the DSR are governed by holders of the MakerDAO governance token, MKR.
 It is in the token holder's interest to vary the DSR and maintain DAI's stability.